creative-chat/Creative-Theme/README.md

-# Ho-Source-Theme
+# Creative WP Blog Theme
-This is a WordPress Theme made by Ho Source
+This is a WordPress Theme made by Creative Source

 # Course
 Udemy: